Foster Care Bringing awareness

 I continued to question, where are the others out there like me?
 How can we help each other understand?
 How can I help eliminate the stigma of birth families?
 How can I help families understand the lifelong impact?
 I realized parents needed more support and education outside of therapy.
 The “whole system” needed more support and education of knowing together “what is the best interest of the child?”.
 And most importantly it would be beneficial if they could all hear it together, sit in the question together, and find solutions together.

-So in 2009, I called a local adoption agency, Vista Del Mar, and asked if they would host a support group I named Adopt Salon Constellation named after the book by Micheal Grand, The Adoption Constellation… where he writes…
+So in 2009, I called a local adoption agency, Vista Del Mar Agency, and asked if they would host a support group I named Adopt Salon Constellation named after the book by Micheal Grand, The Adoption Constellation… where he writes…

 After reading the book, I chose to include foster care to the equation too, because I was raised in foster care and many of the families I worked with were in foster care.
 This voice in child welfare needed understanding too.